mjhosawa/git-commands-handbook/README.md

 Welcome to the Git Commands Handbook!
 This repository serves as a reference guide for common Git commands used in the daily life of a programmer.
 Whether you are a beginner or an experienced developer, you'll find a collection of commands to streamline your workflow and enhance your version control skills.

-## Meaning of the terms used:

-- Staging area is like a preview of the changes you're about to save.
-It allows you to carefully select and review modifications before making them a permanent part of your project's history

 ## Commands

 | Command | Description |